luyadev/luya.io/docs/guide/lessons/module.md

 ### Setting up the detail view

 When clicking on an entry in the list view, we will end up in our detail view.
 To be able to get back fast, we are creating a back button with the correct URL route to our list view.
-Our detail view uses a Yii2 widget again: the [DetailView](https://www.yiiframework.com/doc-2.0/yii-widgets-detailview.html) widget.
+Our detail view uses a Yii 2 widget again: the [DetailView](https://www.yiiframework.com/doc-2.0/yii-widgets-detailview.html) widget.

 ```php
 <a href="<?= $route = \luya\helpers\Url::toRoute(['/addressbook']); ?>">Back</a>